Washington State Route 8: Route description

 SR 8 runs 20.67 mi east from US 12 in Elma to an interchange with US 101 5.90 mi northwest of Olympia.
 The route links the city of Elma with Olympia, and intersects only one other highway, SR 108, in McCleary.
-WSDOT has found that more than 17,000 motorists utilize the road daily at the interchange with US 101 based on average annual daily traffic (AADT) data.
+WSDOT has found that more than 17,000 motorists utilize the road daily at the interchange with US 101 based on annual average daily traffic (AADT) data.

 SR 8 starts at an interchange with US 12 near downtown Elma.
 From the interchange, the expressway goes northeast and starts to parallel the Chehalis River.
 After crossing the river twice, the highway intersects SR 108, which goes northeast towards Kamilche, west of McCleary.
 After passing Downtown McCleary, SR 8 has a partial cloverleaf interchange with Mox Chehalis Road.
 From the interchange, the expressway goes east to form the northern boundary of the Capitol State Forest, and passes Summit Lake.
 From Summit Lake, the highway turns northeast and merges with US 101 southbound.

 The entire length of SR 8 is expressway.
 When combined with US 12 to the west and US 101 to the east, it serves as the primary connection between the Puget Sound region and Washington's Pacific coast.